-For Level III are detailed and advanced assessments.
+Level III assessments are detailed and advanced.
 For General Conformity, a Level III assessment consists of performing a General Conformity Determination.
-The threshold for a General Conformity Determination is the NAAQSs.
+The threshold for a General Conformity Determination is the NAAQS.
 If a proposed action will cause or contribute to a new violation of any NAAQS, the action is considered a significant impact to air quality.
 "Cause or contribute to a new violation" means, the action: